dav1dk1m/Howitzer-Firing-Simulator/README.md

 ### [MVP 3](https://gitlab.com/sseboys/ense375-project/-/tree/mvpThree)
 ___
 In the final stage, MVP 3 extends the capabilities of MVP 2 by accounting for the effects of external forces.
 The simulation becomes truly multifaceted as outcomes are shaped by both user-defined inputs and external environmental factors.
-This fully-fledged product provides the most detailed and accurate trajectory predictions, accommodating real-world complexity within the simulation.
+This fully-fledged product provides the most detailed and accurate trajectory predictions, accommodating real-world complexity within the simulation..